glooca/glooca/README.md

 Currently,
 - I'm working on a customer project
-- I'm developing mods for Minecraft
+- I'm working on way too many personal projects 😅

 Check out some of my pet projects